Central Bicol State University of Agriculture: 1980-2010

 In 1982, CSAC was elevated to the State University status and was named as Camarines Sur State Agricultural College (CSSAC), making Rabina the first College President serving the institution until 1983.

 In 1984, Dr. Ciriaco N. Divinagracia became the Officer-in-Charge for the State College until he became the president in 1985.
 During his term, the college course offerings were expanded into six Bachelor of Science degrees: Bachelor of Science in agriculture, Bachelor of Science in agricultural engineering, Bachelor of Science in agricultural business, Bachelor of Science in food technology, Bachelor of Science in veterinary technology and Bachelor of Science in Agroforestry; and six masters programs: Master of Science in Resource Management, Master of Science in Management Extension, Master of Science in crop science, Master of Science in animal science, Master of Science in agricultural education, and Master of Science in crop protection.

 The State College was identified as the Regional Research Center and the base agency of the Bicol Consortium for Agriculture and Resources Development (BICARRD) in 1985 and as the Regional Agricultural College by the 1986 Constitution and Executive No. 117 known as National Agricultural Education System (NAES) in 1989.

-In 1997, Dr. Magno S. Conag was designated Offier-in-Charge until he was appointed on January 8, 1998.
+In 1997, Dr. Magno S. Conag was designated Officer-in-Charge until he was appointed on January 8, 1998.
 Under his term, a new curriculum was implemented as well as additional baccalaureate and graduate studies programs namely: Entomology, Environmental Science, Postharvest Pathology, Postharvest Entomology, Doctor of Philosophy in Development Education and Doctor of Philosophy in Plant Science.

 In 2000, the State College expanded its institutional frontiers with the integration of CHED-supervised institutions: Calabanga Polytechnic College in Calabanga, Bicol Institute of Science and Technology in Sipocot and the Pasacao Extension Campus.
 Dr. Wilfredo G. Olaño, became the President of the State College in 2002.

-Since 2002, the State College offered 26 undergraduate programs in four Campuses.
+Since 2002, the State College offered 26 undergraduate programs in four campuses.
 It has also strengthened its Extension programs focusing on Community Learning program like the Bayanihan Learning Community (BLC), Continuing Education and Training program, Publication and Communications Materials Development program, Monitoring and Evaluation, and Linkages and Special Projects which has become the core value of the Extension Services.

 In 2007, Atty.
-Marito T. Bernales, assumed Presidency.
-During this time, the State College was also undergoing preparations for its application to becoming a State University.
-In 2009, (CSSAC) was converted to CBSUA.
+Marito T. Bernales assumed the presidency.
+During this time, the state college was also undergoing preparations for its application to becoming a State University.
+In 2009, CSSAC was converted to CBSUA.
 The conversion led to development in instruction, research, extension, production and governance.
 Various University infrastructures have been upgraded.

-In 2009, the university started offering a new course on Bachelor of Science in Agri-Ecotourism.
+On 12 October 2009, by virtue of Republic Act No. 9717, the Camarines Sur State Agricultural College was converted into a state university to be known as the Central Bicol State University of Agriculture.
+In the same year, the university started offering a new course on Bachelor of Science in Agri-Ecotourism.